PyLadiesGermany/pycon-us-2024-workshop/README.md

 **You should add these `.inc()` calls in the place in your code where the event you want to track is occurring.** If you want to increment by a different amount than 1, you can for example, use `.inc(1.5)`.

 Add the call to `inc()` in your code.
 Try experiment with the placement of where you call it, what difference does it make to your metric?

+#### Already finished?

+How about creating a custom metric to measure the latency of your requests?
+You might consider a histogram for this as it splits the latency into buckets.
+You'll find some more information on histograms in the [bonus material](#bonus-material:-histograms-in-prometheus) at the bottom of this page.

 ---